bertovarian/bertovarian/README.md

 # 👋 Hi there!
 I'm Alberto Bernárdez

-Welcome to my GitHub profile!
-I'm a former Automation Engineer with a strong background in industrial systems, now transitioning into the world of full-stack web development.
+I’m a former Automation Engineer with a strong background in industrial systems, now transitioning into full-stack web development.
+I'm currently seeking my first opportunity as a full-stack web developer, eager to apply my skills in a new and exciting domain.

 ---